fantasmoio/Fantasmo-Android-SDK/FantasmoDemoApp/README.md

         override fun fmParkingViewDidStopQRScanning() {
         }

-        override fun fmParkingView(qrCode: String, onValidQRCode: (Boolean) -> Unit) {
+        override fun fmParkingView(qrCode: Barcode, continueBlock: (Boolean) -> Unit) {
+            Log.d(TAG, "QR Code Scan Successful From Barcode") val validQRCode = qrCode.rawValue!=null
             // Optional validation of the QR code can be done here
+            // Note: If you choose to implement this method, you must call the `continueBlock` with the validation result
+            // show dialogue to accept or refuse continueBlock(validQRCode)
+        }

+        override fun fmParkingView(qrCodeString: String, continueBlock: (Boolean) -> Unit) {
+            Log.d(TAG, "QR Code Scan Successful From String") val validQRCode = qrCodeString.isNotEmpty()
+            // Optional validation of the QR code can be done here
-            // Note: If you choose to implement this method, you must call the `onValidQRCode` with the validation
+            // Note: If you choose to implement this method, you must call the `continueBlock` with the validation result
-            // result show dialogue to accept or refuse onValidQRCode(true)
+            // show dialogue to accept or refuse continueBlock(validQRCode)
         }

         override fun fmParkingViewDidStartLocalizing() {